 Wool is a natural fiber produced by sheep (and a few other animals) that is harvested as a crop by humans.
 It’s made from a protein called keratin which is also found in human hair.
 Wool can be spun or woven to form material.
 This textile fabric is then stitched or formed into clothing, shoes and accessories.
 Wool is a natural product and is renewable as sheep regrow their coat each year.

-The video below shows how wool from a sheep's back is turned into fabric that can be used to make clothes.
-The raw wool is first cleaned before being carded (untangling the fibers).
+A sheep's fleece is removed from the animal by shearing (a bit like us having our hair shaved off.)
+The raw wool is cleaned, and carded (untangling the fibers).
 It is then combed and spun to create a continuous length of wool yarn.